 How To Make a Reservation to Visit Havasu Falls

-On February 1st, sign in to your account any time before 8 AM at 8 AM the page will automatically refresh and the “Make a 2019 Campground Reservation” button will activate.
+On February 1st, sign in to your account any time before 8 AM and at 8 AM the page will automatically refresh and the “Make a 2020 Campground Reservation” button will activate.

 First you choose the number of people for your reservation, with up to 12 people per reservation.
 Remember it can be easier to find available reservation spots for smaller groups.